slzhong/GlassEditor/README.md

 GlassEditor
 ===========

-A online editor for google glass
+An online editor for google glass